* denotes founding member of WPC

-Ariel Marcus-Hollenbeck is a Staten Island native with a flair for whimsy, and the zest for the spoken word.
+Ariel Marcus-Hollenbeck (2018-2021) * is currently the WPC Festival Director.
+A Staten Island native with a flair for whimsy and the zest for the spoken word.
 She is honored to be surrounded by creative artists within the WPC.
-As a director, actor, playwright, and Artistic Director of Educational Theatre Company IlluminArt Productions, Ariel is always ready to collaborate with others.
-When she is not typing on her keyboard or performing on stage, she can be found tossing her flag with the Monsignor Farrell Marching Band as one of their instructors.
+As a director, actor, playwright, and Artistic Director of the Educational Theatre Company IlluminArt Productions, Ariel is always ready to collaborate with others.

 Besides the arts, Ariana holds a Bachelor of Science in Communicative Sciences and Disorders and a Master of Education in Adolescent Education.
 She teaches English and AP Literature and Composition to high school seniors and holds an Education Residency with the Roundabout Theatre Company, with which she assistant teaches the Roundabout Youth Ensemble (RYE) of Manhattan.

-Kerry Robinson is a Staten Island born actor that began writing with the collective back in 2018 when it was founded.
-After graduating from CSI with a BS in Dramatic Arts, she has spent a lot of time performing on the island, primarily with the Staten Island Shakespearean Theatre Company.
+Kerry Robinson* (2018, 2019, 2022) is a Staten Island-born actor that began writing with the collective back in 2018 when it was founded.
+After graduating from CSI with a BS in Dramatic Arts, she has spent much time performing on the island, primarily with the Staten Island Shakespearean Theatre Company.
 Her works with the collective have been deeply based on her own inner struggles with anxiety and how she tries to relate to others around her.
-Though she was unable to participate last year, she is very excited to be back this year to work with the many talented women in the collective, both returning and new.